DSD-PIrates/DSD-PIrates.github.io/project/WhiteBoxTesting/White-box Testing.md

 We take an **incremental testing approach**: a **bottom-up integration approach**.
 In this way, the next module to be tested can be tested in combination with those modules that have been tested, and so on, adding one module at a time.
 This approach essentially accomplishes **unit testing** and **integration testing** at the same time.
 At the same time, we use the **conditional combination coverage** in logic coverage to write test cases.

-According to our function call relationship diagram, it is divided into **eight tests** from bottom to top, testing all functions in the same layer at the same time each time.
+According to our function call relationship diagram, it is divided into **eight layers** from bottom to top.
+We test all functions **from bottom to top** according to the hierarchy, and there is no requirement for testing order between functions in the same layer.

+Therefore, it can be divided into **eight test sets**, each containing all white-box testing cases in that layer.

 - **First Test**